 St. Johnsbury, VT 05819

 Innovator DisclosuresMs.
-Ruggles reported having no financial interests or business/professional affiliations relevant to the work described in this profile.
+Ruggles reported having no financial interests or business/professional affiliations relevant to the work described in this profile other than the funders listed in the Funding Sources section.

 ResultsThe program has improved the provision of appropriate care and services4 and reduced utilization and growth in health care spending.5